9fv6wb2kpn-ship-it/vscode-java-pack/walkthrough/runtime.md

-## Install JDK

-If you don't have JDK installed on your machine, you can install it by clicking on __Install JDK__.

-To verify it's installed, [create a new terminal](command:workbench.action.terminal.new) and try running the following command:
+If you don't have JDK installed on your machine, you can install it by clicking on __Instaled, [createerminal](command:workbench.action.terminal.new) and try running the following command:

 ```
 java -version